openstack-archive/charm-plumgrid-edge/README.md

+# About the PLUMgrid Platform

+The [PLUMgrid Platform](http://www.plumgrid.com/technology/plumgrid-platform/) is a software-only solution that provides a rich set of distributed network functions such as routers, switches, NAT, IPAM, DHCP, and it also supports security policies, end-to-end encryption, and third party Layer 4-7 service insertion.

+## About Plumgrid Director

+The Director is the brain of the PLUMgrid Platform.
+It is responsible for coordinating and managing all the other platform components.
+Based on PLUMgrid's distributed system architecture, it provides built-in high availability and scaling.
+The Director allows you to create Virtual Domains on a per tenant or application basis.

 # Overview

 Once deployed this charm performs the configurations required for a PLUMgrid Director and starts the essential services on the node.

 # Usage